miotalbeo/md2hash/README.md

 # md2hash

 ## About
-This is a custom utility for calculating the MD2 hash of either a string of text or the contents of a file.
-It is currently unfinished.
+This is a utility for calculating the MD2 hash of either a string of text provided as command-line arguments, or the contents of a file.
+Differentiation is provided via the `f` (for file) and `s` (for string) switches.

+## Why
+I wanted to learn more about hashing functions, and I wanted to learn more about Rust.
+I combined these by implementing MD2 from scratch in Rust for my utility.

-## Purpose
+## Limitations
-The purpose of this project was to learn about implementing hash functions, as such I have implemented the MD2 algorithm from scrath using RFC 1319.
+The major current limitation is that a file must be able to fit into memory in order for it to be hashed.
+I'm working on a solution that enables files of any size to be hashed, by reading blocks into a buffer and updating the hash context.